Patents and Inventions

-I like to tinker and invent things for my amusement and edification.
-Sometimes I pursue patents, too, though more with the aim of learning about patent law rather than in the expectation of profit.
+I tinker and invent for fun.
+I've pursued patents, too, though more with the aim of learning about the law than to profit.
+Expectations: met.

 - Semi-Prone Bicycle, U.S. Provisional Application for Utility Patent, No. 06/015856 (May 28, 1996).
 How do you ride this thing?
 Think "Superman on wheels."